-Completion of the WRAP Offer has been undertaken to facilitate potential retail participation in the Company.
-The WRAP Shares to be issued under the WRAP Offer will represent approximately [●] per cent. of the Enlarged Share Capital on Admission.
+Completion of the WRAP Offer is conditional on the Proposals and is being undertaken to facilitate potential retail participation in the Company.
+The WRAP Shares to be issued under the WRAP Offer will represent approximately 1.2 per cent. of the Enlarged Share Capital on Admission.
 The WRAP Shares will be issued credited as fully paid and will, when issued, rank pari passu in all respects with the Existing Ordinary Shares, including the right to receive all dividends and other distributions declared paid or made after Admission.